CEED/MAGMA/sparse-iter/README.txt

-Every solver (replace "solver" by cg, gmres, bicgstab, iterref, jacobi, bcsrlu) exists in single ("x"=s), double ("x"=d), single and double complex version ("x"=c or z, respectively).
+Every solver (replace "solver" by cg, gmres, bicgstab, iterref, jacobi, bcsrlu) exists in single ("x"=s), double ("x"=d), single-complex and double-complex version ("x"=c or z, respectively).

-For different solvers there exist different option, that are printed when executing "./run_xsolver"
+For different solvers there exist different options, which are printed when executing "./run_xsolver".

  Some options are: